andy-dextrous/elvora/planning/universal-routing.md

 **For determining segment1:**

 1. Archive page slug (if collection has designated archive page)
-2. Custom collection slug (if set)
-3. Original collection slug (fallback)
+2. Original collection slug (fallback)
-4. Page slug (for pages)
+3. Page slug (for pages)
-5. Parent page slug (for nested pages)
+4. Parent page slug (for nested pages)

 **For determining segment2+:**